SagiiCohen/OOP-Assignment-1/Readme.md

 First, we multiply between the two monoms coefficients.
 Then we check if either of the monoms power is equal to 0, if so, we don’t change the power.
 If its not equal to 0, then we add between the monoms power.

 Public String toString():
 First, we check if our coefficient is equal to 1.
 If so, we set our string variable ‘ans’ to ‘x^’+power. the same thing we do with
 -1, except now we will output ‘-x^’+power.
 In case the power is 0, we will only output our coefficient.
 In case the power is 1, we will output our coefficient+’x’. in any other case we will simply output the string: coefficient +’x^’ + power.

-Public boolean equals(Monom m):
+Public boolean equals(Object m):
+First we check if 'm' is an instance of Monom.
-We check if Monom ‘m’ coefficient and power is equal to our Monom coefficient and power.
-If so, we return true.
-Else we return false.
+If so, we check if Monom 'm' coefficient and power is equal to our Monom coefficient and power.
+If so, we return true. else we return false.

-Public Monom copy():
+Public Monom my_copy():
-This this function creates a deep copy of a monom.
+This this method creates a deep copy of a monom.

+Public function copy():
+This method calls to my_copy() and creates a deep copy of the monom and return him as function.

+Public function initFromString(String s):
+This method creates a new monom and return him as function.

 Class: Polynom.
 Constructors: